-- 1. Did you make satisfactory progress so that you will be done with the presentation board tomorrow?
-Explain. - Were you an equal contributor to your group?
-Explain. - Did you follow through on your roles and responsibilitie for your team?
+- 1. Did you make satisfactory progress in completing your presentation board?
+Explain. - 2.
+Were you an equal contributor to your group?
+Explain. - 3.
+Did you follow through on your roles and responsibilities for your team?
 Explain.

 Tuesday, February 24th

 Learning Target: I can work with my team to summarize the purpose and results of my project.